sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-extraction.rst

-Feature Extraction
+Feature Engineering
 ==================

-Feature generation is the process of creating new features from one or multiple existing features, potentially for use in statistical analysis.
+Feature engineering is the process of creating new features from one or multiple existing features, potentially for use in statistical analysis.
 This process adds new information to be accessible during the model construction and therefore hopefully result in a more accurate model.

-Fire  Insights provides several processors for Feature Extraction.
+Fire Insights provides several processors for feature engineering.

-.. list-table:: Feature Extraction Processors in Fire Insights
+.. list-table:: Feature Engineering Processors in Fire Insights
    :widths:  20 80
    :header-rows: 1